Guide to Undergraduate Courses

 - A student has completed the required course work, including the final examination, by the end of the semester, but the mentor has not yet received the final examination.
 Once your mentor receives your final examination and has submitted a Change of Grade to the Office of the Registrar, the final grade will be posted.
 This I grade is not recorded on the student’s permanent transcript.

 Note: Students may not request that mentors provide an I grade, or “incomplete,” for a course.
 If you need additional time to complete course work or examinations, you will need to request an extension from the College.
 Mentors cannot give extensions without your having followed the full course extension request procedure.
-If you take your examination after the end of the term, you will automatically be billed a course extension fee and a late fee.
 When no request for extension is filed, and examinations are not completed, the I converts to a grade of IF six weeks after the end of the term.

 A grade of IF, or "incomplete failure," is issued six weeks after the end of a term: